CU-SYSC3010W25/sysc3010-project-l2-g6/WeeklyUpdates/Week4/Divya_Dushyanthan_Week4.md

   - Finish draft proposal before Feb 3rd to recieve feedback on CrowdGrader.
   - Finalize GUI Mockup
 6. ***Is anything blocking you that you need from others?*** _(What do you need from whom)_
-  - TNothing currently blocking me.
+  - Nothing currently blocking me.